-Mental Health and Wellness
+Supporting Mental Health and Wellness

-At McMaster University, we are committed to taking action to prevent and respond to sexual and gender-based violence through training delivery, active programming and critical messaging.
+At McMaster University, we are committed to taking action to prevent and respond to sexual violence through training delivery, active programming and critical messaging.
 We place the highest priority on survivor safety and ensuring that the campus is a welcoming, safe, and inclusive environment for all members of our community.
 Together, we make certain all students, faculty and staff know where to go for support, ensure the main tenants of what constitutes healthy and positive relationships are understood, and reassure the campus community of University policies that are in place to respond in a timely and sensitive manner to sexual violence or the threat of sexual violence.

 All events sanctioned by McMaster University during Welcome Week are alcohol-free to promote the safety and well-being of our students.
-Students who choose to drink alcohol during Welcome Week and orientation are encouraged to do so responsibly, set limits and should be aware of supports and resources for addressing overconsumption.
+Students who choose to drink alcohol during Welcome Week and orientation are encouraged to do so responsibly, set limits and should be aware of supports and resources for addressing over consumption.
 Making new friends and socializing is a priority for many students during orientation events, including Welcome Week.
 It is our priority to ensure students are safe, know what to do if they find a peer in need of assistance and know that there are services available in case assistance is required.

 Engaging with our Community